 The rest of the papers were worse off.
-Of all her stolen goods a mere handful had survived the dip in the river; a handful more than she'd had at the beginning of her mad quest, but a few binders short of the full story.
+Of all her stolen goods a mere handful had survived the dip in the river.
+A handful more than she'd had at the beginning of her mad quest, but a few binders short of the full story.

 She unfolded the first one and started at it until the letters blurred before her eyes.
 The code was a tricky one; the details that they hid had escaped her for the good part of three days and counting.
 The other documents were no better.
 With bits and pieces lost to river water, cracking the code was like playing chess blindfolded.
-Thankfully, in blindfolded chess you still had your sense of touch; or in this case, memory.
+Thankfully, in blindfolded chess you still had your sense of touch, or in this case, memory.

 Dylis squeezed her eyes shut, trusting the horse to be able to walk in a straight line without guidance and willed herself to recall any and all codes she'd ever seen.
 It felt a bit like rummaging around a cluttered barrack; orderly and organized in appearance, but chaos on the inside.

 The stars wandered on above, outraced by the moon, as she read and re-read her scraps of paper.
 Ever so slowly she began to outline a story; her and Glaw's story.
-Just like a rumor the frayed state of the papers left the story little more than guesswork, but in that mess of lies and guesses the truth could be glimpsed.
+Just like a rumor, the frayed state of the papers left the story little more than guesswork, but in that mess of lies and guesses the truth could be glimpsed.

-It had something to do with the surgery they'd both gone through, that much was obvious.
+It had something to do with the surgery they'd both been forced to go through, that much was obvious.
 Emperor be damned, that she wouldn't have needed the documents to understand!
 No, there was something more, something in the documents that explained a difference between her and her brother that was less on the obvious side.
 It wasn't just her deafness that had disqualified her as a candidate for whatever secret mission they'd chosen Glaw for.
 According to the paper scraps, there had been six other children, of which only two had gone deaf after the operation.

 Finally, as the stars gave away to the dawning sun, Dylis refolded the documents and squirreled them away within her clothes.
 The rocking of the carriage had changed minutely and when she glanced over her shoulder she saw that Anna had begun shifting again, pulling the blanket she'd wrapped herself in over her head.

 Dylis let her shoulders sag and rubbed at her eyes with the back of one hand.
-The landscape around them had stayed the same for three days now; the river following the road on their left-hand side and otherwise only grass as far as the eye could see.
+The landscape around them had stayed the same for three days now; the river following the road on their left-hand side and otherwise there was only grass as far as the eye could see.
 The sea had left their line of sight on the first day and the single thing distracting from the monotony of the road, other than the occasional fellow traveler or boat, was the distant silhouette of Art's walls.

 Not so distant anymore though.
-Now that she truly looked ahead she could almost make out the sculptures and carving in the red stone walls that shield the city.
+Now that she truly looked ahead she could almost make out the sculptures and carvings in the red stone walls that shielded the city.
 She could see the great gates, open wide and welcoming, and took note of the many boats sailing in and out through them.
 The small branch of the land road that led in alongside the river was less crowded, the occasional salesman or horse trader leading goods not suited for water travel up to the guards.

 The look of it all was so familiar that Dylis almost waved a greeting to the soldiers who were stationed on either side of the entrance, but caught herself at the last minute.
 This far away she couldn't recognize any faces, but who knew if one of the guards had been lucky enough to get binoculars?